open-ephys-plugins/spectrum-viewer/README.md

 ![screenshot](Resources/screenshot.png)

 Displays real-time power spectra for up to two channels within the Open Ephys GUI.
+This design of this plugin is based on the Coherence & Spectrogram Viewer from the Translational NeuroEngineering Laboratory at the University of Minnesota.

 ## Installation